 A resources page currently features hīmene and waiata by St Joseph’s Māori Girls’ choir.

-This is an annual Māori celebration of Easter.
+This is an annual Māori celebration at Easter.
 It is held in a different rohe each year.
 Tauranga hosted the Hui Aranga in 2017.The Good Friday service includes youth re-enacting Christ’s Passion.
-Competitions include religious quizzes for mokopuna, rangatahi and kaumatua, choir and sacred solo, kapahaka and sports.
+Weekend competitions include religious quizzes for mokopuna, rangatahi and kaumatua, choir and sacred solo, kapahaka and sports.

 Te Rūnanga o te Hāhi Katorika ki Aotearoa

 The Rūnanga is a national advisory council to the New Zealand Bishops Conference (NZCBC).
 For more information please see Rūnanga o te Hāhi Katorika.
 There are two representatives on the Rūnanga for the Archdiocese:

 Ph: 04-478 5060